 Online shopping is clearly the future of retail.
 Surprisingly, many logistics companies haven’t embraced this change.
-Partnering with a freight forwarder that is familiar with e-commerce is essential as you aim to quickly grow your business.
+Partnering with a freight forwarder that is familiar with e-commerce and Amazon FBA is essential as you aim to quickly grow your business.

 Let’s take for example Fulfillment by Amazon (FBA)’s strict guidelines around deliveries and packaging.
 As a seller, your hands are tied following their strict rules and regulations.
 Freight forwarders who understand this side of the business will easily navigate you through Amazon’s unique fulfillment requirements.